-The growing number of online streaming platforms has made it easier than ever to “cut the cord” altogether (that is, to ditch your cable or satellite television subscription in favor of online-only services), but due to antiquated broadcasting restrictions, sports has taken awhile to catch up to the crowd.
-Services like Netflix, Hulu, and Amazon Prime are ubiquitous nowadays when it comes to movies and TV.
-Modern 4K TVs even come with Wi-Fi connectivity and streaming capabilities built right in, making things even simpler — but only recently have services like ESPN+, Fubo, Sling, and Hulu sought to do the same thing for live-action sports.
+The ubiquity of high-speed internet has made it easier than ever for people to totally “cut the cord” — that is, to ditch traditional cable or satellite television services in favor of online streaming — but due to unique broadcasting restrictions, sports fans have had to wait a while longer to enjoy on-demand content.
+In contrast, movies and TV shows are readily available on services like Netflix, Hulu, and Amazon Prime, and modern 4K TVs even come loaded with Wi-Fi connectivity and streaming capabilities built right in, making things even simpler.
+But only recently have services like ESPN+, Fubo, Sling, and Hulu been able to do the same thing for live-action sports.

-If you already have a streaming service you like and all you want is ESPN+ (which offers a mountain of sports content all on its own) for streaming UFC fights online, then you can simply.
+If you already have a streaming package you like and all you want is ESPN+ by itself for streaming UFC fights and pay-per-view events online (although it also offers a mountain of other sports content beyond MMA), then you can simply.
 It’s a great value at just $5 per month or $50 per year.
-You can also use it with Amazon Fire, iOS, Android, and Chromecast devices, as well as your computer’s web browser.
+You can also use ESPN+ with Amazon Fire, iOS, Android, and Chromecast devices, as well as your computer’s web browser.

 Other streaming platforms